Would you like to change your language?

 Using locally grown Queensland ginger and sugar cane, we brew every batch over three days.
 We don’t take shortcuts or change the process because that’s how long it takes to give our Ginger Beer that spicy, gingery kick we’re world famous for.

 By never compromising on ingredients or our brewing process, Bundaberg Ginger Beer sure stands out from the crowd.
-Packed with flavor, it’s good enough to be enjoyed on its own, or mixed to make a variety of different cocktails.
-But let’s set one thing straight – the key ingredient to a great Moscow Mule is a good ginger beer, not ginger ale!
+Packed with flavour, it’s good enough to be enjoyed on its own, or mixed to make a variety of different cocktails.
+But let’s set one thing straight – the key ingredient to a great Moscow Mule Cocktail Recipe is a good ginger beer, not ginger ale!